DKchemistry/chembl/lit_pcba_to_do.md

 I replicated the GPCR_bench-master/ directory structure for grids_lit-pcba, so that I could save my files in a similar way, rather than refactoring the entire saving logic to instead using some sort of "directory" variable as that set up is very tedious.

 I am now hopefully able to progress through the rest of the interactive python file, once that is complete, I can return to parallel execution of the sort/strain calculations with my prior logic.
 I am a little worried about memory allocation when running the strain calculations.

+# Strain Metrics Intermission

+Testing the final section, "Pareto Ranks as Scores".
+This calculation will take awhile, so we can focus on other tasks we need to complete right now:

+# # LIT PCBA

+- `glide_sort`
+- Torsion_Strain

+then

+ - merge/concat data pipeline for analysis

+ # # GPCR Bench

+ - integrate updated papermill notebook
+ - rerun data analysis